EricRamsaier/dbt_covid_pipeline/analyses/data_issues/owid_covid_data_duplicates.md

     ROW_NUMBER() OVER (
         PARTITION BY iso_code, observation_dt
         ORDER BY (
-            /* sum of non-null numerics as proxy for most complete row */ coalesce(total_cases, 0)
+            --sum of non-null numerics as proxy for most complete row coalesce(total_cases, 0)
         + coalesce(new_cases, 0)
         + coalesce(new_deaths, 0)